Eastern quoll: Description

 Eastern quolls are about the size of a small domestic cat, with adult males measuring 53 to 66 cm in total length, including the 20 to 28 cm tail, and having an average weight of 1.1 kg.
 Females are significantly smaller, measuring 48 to 58 cm, including a 17 to 24 cm tail, and weighing around 0.7 kg.
 They have a tapering snout, short legs, and erect ears.
-They can be distinguished from all other species of quoll by the presence of only four toes, rather than five, on the hind feet, lacking the hallux.
+They can be distinguished from all other species of quolls by the presence of only four toes, rather than five, on the hind feet, lacking the hallux.

-They have a thick, light fawn or near-black, coat covered by white spots, with off-white underparts stretching from the chin to the underside of the tail.
-Both fawn and black individuals can be born in the same litter, although in surviving populations the former are about three times more common than the latter.
-The spots are 5 to 20 mm in diameter, and are found across the upper body and flanks, from the top of the head to the rump, but, unlike some other species of quoll, do not extend onto the tail.
+They have a thick, light fawn or near-black coat covered by white spots, with off-white underparts stretching from the chin to the underside of the tail.
+Both fawn and black individuals can be born in the same litter, although in surviving populations, the former are about three times more common than the latter.
+The spots are 5 to 20 mm in diameter and are found across the upper body and flanks, from the top of the head to the rump, but unlike some other species of quolls, do not extend onto the tail.

-Females possess a relatively shallow fur-lined pouch formed by lateral folds of skin.
-The pouch becomes enlarged during the breeding season, and includes six to eight teats, which only become elongated and functional if one of the young attaches to them, regressing again after they leave the pouch.
+Females possess a relatively shallow, fur-lined pouch formed by lateral folds of skin.
+The pouch becomes enlarged during the breeding season and includes six to eight teats, which only become elongated and functional if one of the young attaches to them, regressing again after they leave the pouch.
 As with all quolls, the penis of the male bears an unusual fleshy appendage.
-The large intestine of eastern quolls is relatively simple, having no caecum, and not being divided into a colon and rectum.
+The large intestine of eastern quolls is relatively simple, having no caecum and not being divided into a colon and rectum.
 An unusual feature of eastern quolls is the presence of an opening connecting the ventricles of the heart in newborn young, in addition to that connecting the atria found in all marsupials.
 Both openings close after a few days.

 Eastern quolls exhibit biofluorescence under ultraviolet light.
 This was first photographed in the wild in 2025.